JonnieFiveBikes/HCL_Commerce_Store/docs/build.md

 ### Default build process

+Our build process is built on top of existing `react-script` from [Create React App](https://create-react-app.dev/) with very minimum customization.

 The SDK has two default Apps predefined: B2C Store based `Emerald` app and B2B Store based `Sapphire` app.
 The production build, by running `npm run build -- --appName Emerald,Sapphire`, will output bundle files into `dist/Emerald` and `dist/Sapphire` folder with both apps's React route `basename` default to `Emerald` and `Sapphire` respectively.

-The build process is built on top of existing `react-script` from [Create React App](https://create-react-app.dev/).
 The build scripts and assets are located in following folder:

 - build scripts folder: `tools/scripts`